Braintree Flower Planting Services

 Contact Braintree’s Department of Public Works for Garden Material Disposal & Composting Program Integration

 Proper garden material disposal in Braintree is essential for environmental stewardship and compliance with local and state regulations.
-Residents should separate packaging materials such as cardboard and containers for recycling, while unused soil and amendments can be disposed of through residential waste services.
-Plant debris, including leaves and trimmings, must be placed in biodegradable bags for seasonal yard waste collection (April–November); plastic bags are prohibited per MassDEP guidelines.
-For integration with composting programs and to participate in community beautification or volunteer garden initiatives, coordination with local agencies is encouraged.
+Residents must separate packaging (cardboard and containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April through November, but only in biodegradable bags—plastic is prohibited per MassDEP guidelines.
+Coordination with municipal programs, such as community beautification and volunteer gardening, is encouraged.
+For guidance on disposal schedules, composting, and integration with local initiatives, contact:

 Braintree Department of Public Works